malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 By the end of Part III it was clear that complex multi-iteration control processes require meta-management, and we were able to identify some possible architectures that capture the interaction between control processes and meta-management, but we are left with an outstanding question: how do we identify which meta-management architecture is more likely in humans?
 The question is important to our end goal because, as will be seen, the answer impacts our ability to explain subjective experience.

+To my knowledge, there is no research investigating the relative merits of the proposed possible meta-management architectures within the context of connectionist computational architectures.
+At this stage, drawing any conclusions from the empirical evidence of neuroscientific data is fraught [citations for general problems of conclusions from fRMI data, or the history of mistakes?].
+Thus we are left to postulate based on theoretical analysis._

-In order to answer that question, we now look at learning in humans.
+So, in order to answer that question, we shall now look at learning in humans.

 The controversies surrounding meta-cognition research stems from one problem: that it's not just one system that controls meta-cognitive processes.
 The meta-cognitive research discussed above generally acknowledge two systems: first-order non-conscious processes and high-order conscious processes.
 Debates about whether a behaviour is meta-cognitive or not hangs on an assumption that only conscious processes can be classified as meta-cognitive.
 We can avoid getting caught up in such debates when we acknowledge that all behaviour is an outcome of interactions between all systems.
 What we need to investigate is what those systems are, their underlying mechanisms, and how they interact to produce that behaviour.